 - Factors Impacting the Products and/or Services: - This service area is adversely impacted by manpower shortages.
 The BCI Special Agent Staffing Model was developed to determine staffing needs and is based on documented workload in each field office.
-This staffing model indicates the Bureau of Criminal Investigation needs 12 additional special agents and 7 additional first sergeants in order to accommodate current drug enforcement workload. - Anticipated Changes to the Products and/or Services - There has been a dramatic increase in methamphetamine and clandestine laboratory seizures throughout Virginia.
+This staffing model indicates the Bureau of Criminal Investigation needs one additional special agent and four additional first sergeants in order to accommodate current drug enforcement workload. - Anticipated Changes to the Products and/or Services - There has been a dramatic increase in methamphetamine and clandestine laboratory seizures throughout Virginia.
 The state's resources are taxed with the investigation of drug offenses, including heroin, powder and crack cocaine, OxyContin, Ecstasy, and marijuana.
-Additional personnel are necessary to identify, apprehend and prosecute those participating in the methamphetamine trade. - Listing of Products and/or Services - o Drug investigation - o Multi-jurisdictional task force support - o Money laundering investigation - o Marijuana eradication - $\,\circ\,$ Pharmaceutical diversion investigation - o Methamphetamine laboratory response and investigation
+Additional personnel are necessary to identify, apprehend and prosecute those participating in the methamphetamine trade. - Listing of Products and/or Services - o Drug investigation - $\ \, \circ \ \, \text{Multi-jurisdictional task force support} \\$ - o Money laundering investigation - o Marijuana eradication - O Pharmaceutical diversion investigation - o Methamphetamine laboratory response and investigation